 While many businesses know about R&D tax credits, not many know the process of actually earning them.
 Below are a few FAQ’s that we’ve been able to answer for clients over the years.

-Claiming an R&D tax credit doesn’t require a study; however if you have payroll costs over $175,000 you’ll want a study done in order to defend against an IRS audit.
-This will save you money and headache in the future after claiming.
+Claiming an R&D tax credit doesn’t require a study; however you’ll want a study performed in order to defend against an IRS audit.
+This will save you money and a headache in the future after claiming.

 Any costs you incur when working on new products or releases can qualify as R&D credit however the product must be of significant innovation and carry some market risk for your company to develop.
 If a product has already been released, bug fixes and updates on existing released software are typically not eligible for R&D credit.